perturbo-code/perturbopy/docs/source/testsuite.rst

 		  - test4

 In general, the name of each block speaks for itself.
 Note that the list of tests includes ``bands``, ``phdisp`` and ``ephmat``.
 These tests **must** be for the new epwan file.
 These particular tests are run to verify the operation of ``qe2pert``.
 The rest of the tests can be added as you wish.

+3. Save your epwan file in the folder `/perturbopy/tests_f90/refs_perturbo/epwan_files`.

 3. Add each of the specified tests using the procedure described in the previous subsection.